Chapter Eighteen

 AllowUsers alice bob

 PermitRootLogin no disables root logins entirely; root access is only via sudo from a regular user.
-PasswordAuthentication no disables password logins entirely, forcing the use of SSH keys — this is by far the most impactful single change you can make.
+PasswordAuthentication no disables password logins entirely, forcing the use of SSH keys.
+This is by far the most impactful single change you can make.
 AllowUsers whitelists which accounts may log in at all.

 After editing, restart the service: